jad-b/notwithoutmeaning/content/post/On Learning.md

 * How does memory work?
 * How should people be taught?
 * What is mastery learning, and is it different from regular learning?
 * What are the most effective techniques for understanding?
-Remembering?
+For remembering?
 * How much more effective is learning when you incorporate testing?
 * Is it more effective to lead a horse to water or help the horse find the water on its own, when it comes to understanding & remembering?